Muppets Most Wanted poster

 The inciting incident occurs at 13 minutes when Constantine and Dominic execute their plan: Constantine glues a fake mole on his face and switches places with Kermit in Berlin.
 Kermit is mistaken for Constantine and arrested, sent to the Gulag..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to The Muppets fully commit to the European tour under fake-Kermit's leadership.
+This reveals the protagonist's commitment to The Muppets fully commit to the European tour under fake-Kermit's leadership.
 Simultaneously, Sam Eagle and Jean Pierre Napoleon are assigned to investigate the robberies, entering their own investigation storyline., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat False victory: Constantine proposes to Miss Piggy (to use the wedding as final heist cover), Piggy ecstatically accepts.
+Of particular interest, this crucial beat False victory: Constantine proposes to Miss Piggy (to use the wedding as final heist cover), Piggy ecstatically accepts.
 The Muppets are thrilled.
 Meanwhile, the heists are going perfectly.
 Stakes raised: the wedding is set, bringing them closer to the Tower of London target., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 79 minutes (74% through) represents the emotional nadir.
 Here, All is lost: Constantine reveals his true identity and betrays the Muppets, locking them in a room with a bomb.
 The Muppets realize they've been duped and Kermit was telling the truth.
 Their trust dies, and they face literal death from the bomb., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.